Loading...

 Agentic Layer

-Task understanding, planning, execution
+Task understanding, planning, and execution

-Prefrontal Cortex
+Prefrontal cortex

 Memory Layer

-Long-term storage and retrieval
+Long-term storage, consolidation, and retrieval

 Cortical memory networks